 - The reader is currently only available via pip install xlwings.
 Installation via conda is not yet supported, but you can still use pip to install xlwings into a Conda environment! - Date cells: Excel cells with a Date/Time are currently only converted to a datetime object in Python for xlsx file formats.
-For xlsb format, pandas has the same restriction though (it uses pyxlsb under the hood). - Dynamic ranges: myrange.expand() is currently inefficient, so will slow down the reading considerably if the dynamic range is big. - Named ranges: Accessing named ranges is currently only supported via mysheet["mynamedrange"].value, but not via mybook.names or mysheet.names. - Excel tables: Accessing data via table names isn't supported at the moment. - Options: except for err\to\str, non-default options are currently inefficient and will slow down the read operation.
+For xlsb format, pandas has the same restriction though (it uses pyxlsb under the hood). - Dynamic ranges: myrange.expand() is currently inefficient, so will slow down the reading considerably if the dynamic range is big. - Named ranges: Named ranges with sheet scope are currently not shown with their proper name: E.g. mybook.names[0].name will show the name mylocalname instead of including the sheet name like so Sheet1!mylocalname.
+Along the same lines, the names property can only be accessed via book object, not via sheet object. - Excel tables: Accessing data via table names isn't supported at the moment. - Options: except for err_to_str, non-default options are currently inefficient and will slow down the read operation.
 This includes dates, empty, and numbers. - Formulas: currently only the cell values are supported, but not the cell formulas. - This is only a file reader, writing files is currently not supported.